A couple of days early, but Happy New Year!

 Success Begets Success

-A few years ago, my wife and I met with the leader of our local high school band program.
-We wanted to make a contribution to the organization, and wanted to know what was the most important thing that was lacking in the program so we could help support the outstanding commitment the school board and its administrators had provided to the arts., with a focus on instrumental music education.
+At the end of 2008, my wife and I met with the leader of our local high school band program.
+We wanted to make a contribution to the organization, and wanted to know what was the most important thing that was lacking in the program so we could help support the outstanding commitment the school board and its administrators had provided to the arts, with a focus on instrumental music education.
 At that time, and as we’re still seeing, school boards across the country were scaling back on the “extras” to “focus on the basics” and prepare for rigorous standardized testing (and we see how well that’s turned out).
 We met on a Sunday night around our kitchen table.
 At that meeting, an idea began to take shape, and a “next steps” plan of action with individual responsibilities was established.

 Rest at the Appropriate Time